Chung-debug/Students-and-Social-Media-/README.md

 ## 📬 Contact

-For questions or collaboration inquiries, reach out via [favourchung7@gmail.com](mailto:favourchung7@gmail.com)
+For questions or collaboration inquiries, reach out via [favourchung7@gmail.com](mailto:favourchung7@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/favour-chung/).

 ---